 LEGAL MATTERS

 Certain legal matters, including the legality of the securities offered, will be passed upon for us by Goodwin Procter LLP, Boston, Massachusetts.
-Goodwin Procter LLP leases approximately 211,280 square feet at one of our properties.
+Goodwin Procter LLP leases an aggregate of approximately 211,280 square feet at two of our properties.